zooniverse/mobile/README.md

 5. Run `npm start`.
 #### Troubleshooting:
 - [Troubleshooting wiki](https://github.com/zooniverse/mobile/wiki/Troubleshooting) for additional help
+- `react-native-blob-util` is pinned to `0.24.9` because `0.24.10` interrupts Android file downloads, preventing drawing subjects from loading.
+Do not upgrade it until the upstream Android regression is fixed.

 ### Push Notification Troubleshooting
 - When using Firebase Console "Test on device", confirm the FCM token has no leading or trailing spaces.